better-sre/config/README.md

 # config

-- Contains a large number of installation/deployment scripts that developers need to use in their daily work, and automatically supports cross-platform installation.
+- Contains a large number of `installation/deployment` scripts that developers need to use in their daily work.
+- Automatically supports `cross-platform` installation.
 - Thanks to the [go-task](https://github.com/go-task/task) project.

 > Related: